 Transfer to the airport for your flights from Cusco to Quito.
 Upon arrival, transfer to your hotel and overnight in Quito.

-You will visit several islands during your unforgettable voyage.
+Visit several islands during your unforgettable voyage.
 Each day you leave the comfort of your yacht and go ashore in your panga (the local word for dinghies, Zodiacs, etc.) to remote areas of the islands for natural history walks through the Galapagos's unique ecology.
 This is everyone's chance to photograph strange marine iguanas, snorkel with playful sea lions, and just wonder at the strange landscape of ancient volcanic turmoil.
 Except for a few settlements, the entire archipelago is national park, and the beaches and meandering footpaths invite relaxation and fanciful dreams for all enjoying Galapagos cruises.

-This morning you'll say good-bye to Darwin's inspiration.
+This morning say good-bye to Darwin's inspiration.
 Afterwards, transfer back to the airport for your late morning or early afternoon flight back to Quito.
 Overnight in Quito.

 $670 single supplement

 Applies only towards the Peru segment.
 Single travelers are automatically given a single room in Quito.